CSA Richard Martin

 Nominations should be made by the CSA Member of the exhibition team and uploaded as one(1) pdf document under 100MB using this online submission form.
 A complete nomination document should include the following information in listed order:

-4) A written and visual walk-through of the exhibition, including no more than 20 images or photographs that give a sense of the exhibition as a whole.
+4. A brief overview of the exhibition, including its scope and goals that shaped its creation.
+Maximum 500 words and up to 20 images or photographs to give a sense of the exhibition as a whole.

 • Award Schedule

-The nomination deadline has been extended to November 1, 2023.
-Nominees will be notified of the results by January 31, 2024.
+The nomination deadline has been extended to November 1, 2024.
+Nominees will be notified of the results in mid-January 2025.
 Award results will be announced at the CSA National Symposium.
 A designated representative of each award-winning exhibition is invited to present an overview of the exhibition at the following year’s CSA National Symposium.

 Please Contact the Committee Chair